cross-seed/cross-seed.org/docs/reference/api.md

 ## GET `/api/ping`

-This endpoint is used to check if the daemon is running.
-It will respond with `200 OK` if the daemon is running.
+This endpoint will respond with `200 OK` if the daemon is running.
 There is no authorization on this endpoint.

 ### Request Payload